 - The armature in the generator is rotating in fixed magnetic field

-- In generator we have narrow range of the RPM
+- In generator, we have a narrow range of the RPM

-- The generator use all the energy which is produced
+- The generator uses all the energy which is produced

 - The output EMF of the generator is constant